jimhw/store/README.md

 Express is a light-weight framework for easy to build web applications and APIs.
 It helps organize your web application into an MVC architecture on the server side.

 MongoDB is a document-oriented database that stores data in collections of documents named JSON.
-It provides a persistent data storage that is easy to manipulate data compare to file.
+It provides a persistent data storage that is a lot easy to manipulate data compare to the file.

-This is using the [Google Geocoding API](https://developers.google.com/maps/documentation/geocoding/start) to get the latitude and longitude for a given address.
-It uses the built in HTTPS client to call the API directly.
+It uses the [Google Geocoding API](https://developers.google.com/maps/documentation/geocoding/start) to get the latitude and longitude for a given address.
+In the use case here, it is pretty straight forward to make the direct HTTPS client call to the API for the latitude and longitude without any third party library.

-It calculates the distance between 2 latitude and longitude points in miles of all the given stores and finds the closest one.
+It calculates the distance between two latitude and longitude points in miles for all the given stores and finds the closest one.

 In addition, the data model has a category imlmentation.
-It can be used for any store with the provided category.
+It can be extended to any store with the provided category.

 ## Installation